microsoft/terminal/doc/cascadia/Panes.md

 When a tab has multiple panes open, only one is the "active" pane.
 This is the pane that was last focused in the tab.
-If the tab is the currently open tab, then this is the pane with the currectly focused terminal control.
+If the tab is the currently open tab, then this is the pane with the currently focused terminal control.
 When the user brings the tab into focus, the last focused pane is the pane that should become focused again.

-The Tab's state will be updated to reflect the state of it's focused pane.
+The tab's state will be updated to reflect the state of it's focused pane.
 The title text and icon of the tab will reflect that of the focused pane.
 Should the focus switch from one pane to another, the tab's text and icon should update to reflect the newly focused control.
 Any additional state that the tab would